 Activity supply list: bubble bath, food coloring, water, electric whisk, muffin tins, pompoms,

-Bubble foam is a lovely sensory experience for toddlers and preschoolers, but for my two I wanted to change it up a little bit so they made bubble foam cupcakes!
+Bubble foam is a lovely sensory experience for toddlers and preschoolers and playing with it is such an engaging activity.
+This time, for my two I wanted to change it up a little bit so they made bubble foam cupcakes!

 I don’t know what it is about pretend baking – I can’t say I do much “real” baking (whatever my best intentions) – but there’s no end to the number of cupcake recipes my two have tried.
 Playdough, dyed rice, sand, mud, pompoms….

 So bubble foam cupcakes with a pompom cherry have now been added to this never-ending list.